c-10001001/SR-201/README.md

 It is best to prepare the desired configuration and acompanying commands before connect since the relay disconnect "idle" sessions quickly.

-We will be configuring the relay with the following settings:
+We will be configuring the relay with the following settings:<br>
 IP:`192.168.1.25`
 Netmask:`255.255.255.0`
 Gateway:`192.168.1.254`